FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 After completing the weld seam editing for plug workpieces, click the "Weld Seam Editing" module and then click the "Generate Welding Program" button.
 A plug welding program will be generated under the "Program" node.
 Subsequent operations such as generating trajectories for the created welding nodes or running the program can be performed; details are provided in Section 3.4.6.

 .. important::
-    Attention: If AIRLab provides too many automatic photo poses (such as far more than the number of welds), some points should be deleted or manually taught again.
+    If AIRLab provides too many automatic photo poses (such as far more than the number of welds), some points should be deleted or manually taught again.
 The teaching points only need to capture the starting and ending points of the welds.